"Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 Attribution data is powerful, but only if you communicate it effectively.

-For deeper analysis, create a comprehensive quarterly report covering:
+For deeper analysis, your quarterly report should include:

 The Firm: Independent RIA with $650M AUM, targeting HNWIs with $3M+ investable assets